On the Lojasiewicz-Simon gradient inequality on submanifolds: Introduction

 \begin{rem} The Hilbert space case treated in \Cref{cor:main hilbert} is much easier to handle than \Cref{thm:main}.
 It is also more natural since one usually studies $H$-gradient flows with $H = W^{k,2}(\Omega)$, $\Omega\subset \R^d$ open, $k\in \Z$.
 On the other hand, one may sometimes encounter a problem in proving analyticity of the energy.
 The problematic phenomenon is, that whenever a \emph{Nemytskii} or \emph{supercomposition operator}

 is analytic, the function $f$ has to be a polynomial of degree at most $\left\lceil {\frac{p}{q}}\right\rceil$, see \cite[Theorem 3.16]{Appell90}.
 A way to work around this, is to choose suitable Sobolev spaces, such that all derivatives in the energy either appear in polynomial expressions with appropriate powers or are continuous.
-This is exactly why we work in the Banach space $W^{2,p}(\Omega)$ with $p>d$ to prove the {\L}ojasiewicz-Simon gradient inequality in \Cref{subsec:isoperimetric}. \end{rem}
+This is exactly why we work in the Banach space $W^{2,p}(\Omega)$ with $p>d$ to prove the {\L}ojasiewicz--Simon gradient inequality in \Cref{subsec:isoperimetric}. \end{rem}

 This article is structured as follows.
 First, we recall some basic definitions and fundamental properties of analytic functions and Fredholm operators.
 Then we present the generalizations of basic concepts of differential geometry to submanifolds of a Banach space.
 In \Cref{sec:chartgraph}, we establish a local graph representation for the manifold $\mathcal{M}$ in \Cref{thm:main}.
 It turns out that studying this chart plays a crucial role in the proof of \Cref{thm:main} which we complete in \Cref{sec:ProofMain}.
-After that, we consider the Hilbert space case in \Cref{sec:HilbertSpace} in which the inequality takes a more convenient form. \Cref{sec:Optimality} is then dedicated to discuss the necessity of the assumptions we make in \Cref{thm:main}.
-In the last section, we will then apply our abstract results to the area of graph surfaces with an isoperimetric constraint in \Cref{subsec:isoperimetric}, the Allen-Cahn equation in \Cref{subsec:AllenCahn} and to surfaces of revolution with prescribed volume in \Cref{subsec:CMCRevolution}.
+After that, we consider the Hilbert space case in \Cref{sec:HilbertSpace} in which the inequality takes a more convenient form. {We also prove an abstract convergence result for the associated gradient flow in this case}. \Cref{sec:Optimality} is dedicated to discuss the necessity of the assumptions we make in \Cref{thm:main}.
+In the last section, we will then apply our abstract results to the area of graph surfaces with an isoperimetric constraint in \Cref{subsec:isoperimetric}, the Allen--Cahn equation in \Cref{subsec:AllenCahn} and to surfaces of revolution with prescribed volume in \Cref{subsec:CMCRevolution}.